 I contacted my editor last week, inquiring about the current view in the publishing world on the number of spaces after a mark of punctuation.
 Like The Chicago Manual of Style, the AP Stylebook, and the Modern Language Association, she informed me that the industry is moving to one space instead of two and, in most cases, has already adopted this style.

-On her recent podcast, Grammar Girl explains that computers use proportional fonts, meaning that the space that the letter “i” occupies is smaller than the space that the letter “m” takes up, therefore a single space after the period is adequate.
+On her recent podcast, Grammar Girl explains that computers use proportional fonts, meaning that the space that the letter “i” occupies is smaller than the space that the letter “m” takes up.
+Therefore, a single space after the period is adequate.

 “Most typewriter fonts are what are called monospaced fonts.
 That means every character takes up the same amount of space.
 An “i” takes up as much space as an “m,” for example.
 When using a monospaced font, where everything is the same width, it makes sense to type two spaces after a period at the end of a sentence to create a visual break.
 For that reason, people who learned to type on a typewriter were taught to put two spaces after a period at the end of a sentence.”

-Fortunately, my editor also informed me that my entire manuscript is re-typed upon submission, for reasons even she doesn’t understand, so if I double space between sentences, some poor, probably overworked and incredibly bored typist will correct this.
+Fortunately, my editor also informed me that my entire manuscript is re-typed upon submission for reasons even she doesn’t understand, so if I double space between sentences, some poor, probably overworked and incredibly bored typist will correct this.

-Like I said, I may not resist change, but that doesn’t make it easy.
+As I said, I may not resist change, but that doesn’t make it easy.